 Using border-radius we will round the corners for our rectangle and square shapes.
 The square will be rotated, in order to achieve a rounded diamond.

-Again, with the pseudo-elements you’ll add two rectangles before and after the element.
+Again, with the CSS pseudo-elements, you’ll add two rectangles before and after the element.
 Then you’ll round the outer sides for each one.
 The rest is nothing but poetry. :)

 No images, so it’s easy to update and maintain.

 Thank you for reading and I hope you liked this tutorial.
 Have any questions or just want to share your thoughts?
-Feel free to leave a comment!
+Feel free to get in touch!